AndriousSolutions/mvc_pattern/README.md

 What data does the View display?
 It doesn’t know nor does it care!
 It ‘talks to’ the Controller instead.
 Again, it is the Controller that determines ‘what’ data the View displays.
 In this case, it’s a title and a counter.
-When a button is pressed, again, the View again ‘talks to’ the Controller to address the event (i.e. It calls one of the Controller’s public functions, **incrementCounter()**).
+When a button is pressed, the View again ‘talks to’ the Controller to address the event (i.e. It calls one of the Controller’s public functions, **incrementCounter()**).
 ![myhomepage](https://user-images.githubusercontent.com/32497443/47087491-2221e800-d1ea-11e8-8304-681c5d1e5858.jpg)